qmk/qmk_firmware/docs/features/key_overrides.md

 };
 ```

 In addition to not encountering unexpected bugs on macOS, you can also change the behavior as you wish.
-Instead setting `GUI` + `ESC` = `` ` `` you may change it to an arbitrary other modifier, for example `Ctrl` + `ESC` = `` ` ``.
+Instead setting `GUI`+`ESC` = `` ` ``, you may change it to an other arbitrary modifiers, for example `Ctrl`+`ESC` = `` ` ``.

 ## Advanced Examples {#advanced-examples}
 ### Modifiers as Layer Keys {#modifiers-as-layer-keys}

 Do you really need a dedicated key to toggle your fn layer?
 With key overrides, perhaps not.

-This example shows how you can configure to use `rGUI` + `rAlt` (right GUI and right alt) to access a momentary layer like an fn layer.
-With this you completely eliminate the need to use a dedicated layer key.
-Of course the choice of modifier keys can be changed as needed, `rGUI` + `rAlt` is just an example here.
+This example shows how you can configure to use `Right GUI`+`Right Alt` (`AltGr`) to access a momentary layer like an fn layer.
+With this, you completely eliminate the need to use a dedicated layer key.
+Of course, the choice of modifier keys can be changed as needed; `Right GUI`+`Right Alt` is just an example here.

 ```c
 // This is called when the override activates and deactivates.
 Enable the fn layer on activation and disable on deactivation